Kokanu/vuepress-docs/docs/reference/basic-grammar.md

 ### Derivational Markers

-$wi and $mu are markers that apply to an arbitrary amount of words (often one, but can be more). $wi forces words into **modifiers**, and is often used in the construction $wi $no to negate adjectives.
+$wi and $mu are markers that apply to an arbitrary amount of words (often one, but can be more). $wi forces words into **modifiers**, and is often used in the construction $wi $no to negate adjectives, and to change the intensity of an adjective.

 |Likanu|Latin script|English|
 |-|-|-|